Why buy the Pilot Pro CNC Router?

 -> INCREDIBLE - -> CNC OVER KILL!
 This is a demo of the Pilot Pro CNC 5050

 using NEMA 34 motors and using faster lead screws.
-These lead screws are the new
+The faster lead screws are the

-standard rolled screws on all new orders.
-NEMA 24 works well or we can change to
+new standard rolled screws on all new orders.
+NEMA 24 works well or we can change

-plates for more clearance.
+plates for 12" clearance.
 The default Z axis travel is 5.5 inches.
-Here is a picture.
-For
+Here is a video with the

 -> NEW LOW SPEED 3hp spindles!
 1500 to 12000 rpm.
 This option includes the